geneontology/pipeline/README.md

 https://github.com/geneontology/go-site/issues/1530).
 It executes at about 16:15 PT daily.

+### issue-265-go-cam-products

+This branch is temporary to allow for the creation of JSON files for consumption by the GO-CAM API.

 ### go-ontology-dev

 This is a standing branch that we want to use in the future to test